blay/blay.se/edgeryders.markdown

 -------------------

-The aim of this section is to provide suggestions for how the gap between edgeryders and current youth policy can be bridge in a way that take into considerations the experiences of Edgeryders and the new participatory environment that edgeryders are creating.
-Since I am both speaking for myself as a reseracher here as well as trying to sound the voices of Edgeryders, I will clarify what the aim of this section is.
+The aim of this section is to provide suggestions for how the gap between edgeryders and current youth policy can be bridged in a way that take into considerations the experiences of Edgeryders and the new participatory environment that edgeryders are creating.
+Since I am both speaking for myself as a researcher here as well as trying to sound the voices of Edgeryders, I will clarify what the aim of this section is.

 The purpose of this section is not for me as a researcher to suggest a